LynxXIII/loki_logger/README.md

 		Name:       "Service Name",
 		URL:        "http://loki:3100/loki/api/v1/batch", // Replace with your Loki URL
 		BatchSize: 20,
-		//AccessToken: "YOUR_LOKI_ACCESS_TOKEN", // Optional if you have an Access Token }
+		AccessToken: "YOUR_LOKI_ACCESS_TOKEN", // Optional if you have an Access Token }

 	loki, err := lokilogger.NewLokiWriter(cfg)